TP2.png

 Half-empty skincare bottles

 You’ve got your top shelf.
 And then you’ve got your bottom shelf.
-That’s where the forgotten serums, unused bath gel and dandruff shampoo lives.
-Squeeze out any residue of the old and expired, properly clean the vessels then go forth and repurpose!
-Turn pretty jars to plant flowers, use shampoo bottles for storage or just hold on to your empties for travelling… one day.
+That’s where the forgotten serums, unused bath gel and dandruff shampoo live.
+Squeeze out any residue of the old and expired, properly clean the vessels then go forth and repurpose!Use pretty jars to plant flowers, use shampoo bottles for storage or just hold on to your empties for travelling… one day.

 Cracked plates and saucers

 We love the thought of giving used plates a new life as bird baths.
 Or turning your cracked plates into garden markers for your herbs.
-We’ve also been learning about the Japanese art of Kintsugui, which means “to join with gold.”
+We’ve also been learning about the Japanese art of Kintsugi, which means “to join with gold.”
 It’s a traditional and beautiful practice of joining pieces of broken pottery back together that embraces the imperfections.

 That book you never got around to reading

-Instead of throwing out all your books on minimalism, stack them and use them as a bedside table, a plinth, or a plant stand!
+Instead of throwing out all your books on minimalism, stack them and use them as a bedside table, a plinth or a plant stand!
 Donating them is also always an option.
 Oh the irony.

 Drop a comment below to let us know what crafty eco-minimalist behaviours you’ve been getting up to, or tag us in them on social @whogivesacraptp.